wradlib/wradlib-docs/source/dev_guide.rst

 Setup
 -----
-The section :doc:`installation` will provide you with detailed guidance on how to install :math:`\omega radlib` and the required dependencies for different operating systems (MS Windows, Linux, Mac OS). :math:`\omega radlib` |release| has been tested with the latest Anaconda Python on linux-64.
+The section :doc:`installation` will provide you with detailed guidance on how to install :math:`\omega radlib` and the required dependencies for different operating systems (MS Windows, Linux, Mac OS). :math:`\omega radlib` |release| has been tested with the latest conda-forge Python on linux-64.
 It is available via `conda-forge` channel on linux-64, osx-64 and MS Windows 64 versions.

 As a developer, though, you should rather link into :math:`\omega radlib`'s version control.
 This way, it will be easier for you to track changes and to contribute your changes to :math:`\omega radlib`'s main respository (see next section).
 Just install `Git <https://git-scm.com/>`_, then clone the :math:`\omega radlib` repository to your local system by executing the following command in your shell: ``git clone https://github.com/wradlib/wradlib.git``.
 Do not forget to set the ``PYTHONPATH`` to point to the corresponding directory.